cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 ##Deploying a Cloudify Manager Image from the Web Interface##
  1. In your browser, navigate to http://{_your-manager-public-ip_}

-    The manager VM might take some time to start up.
+    The Cloudify Manager VM might take some time to start.

     If security is enabled, your browser will prompt you that the TLS/SSL certificate is not valid.
 Temporarily allow the connection.
 A new certificate is generated as part of this setup process.